Premier Health of America (CVE:PHA) Stock Price Down 33.3% – What’s Next?

-Premier Health of America Inc. (CVE:PHA – Get Free Report) shares fell 33.3% during mid-day trading on Tuesday .
-The stock traded as low as C$0.05 and last traded at C$0.06.
-651,750 shares changed hands during trading, an increase of 797% from the average session volume of 72,640 shares.
+Premier Health of America Inc. (CVE:PHA – Get Free Report) dropped 33.3% during trading on Wednesday .
+The company traded as low as C$0.05 and last traded at C$0.06.
+Approximately 651,750 shares changed hands during mid-day trading, an increase of 797% from the average daily volume of 72,640 shares.
 The stock had previously closed at C$0.09.

 Premier Health of America Inc, together with its subsidiaries, engages in the provision of staffing and outsourced service solutions for healthcare needs in Canada.
 It operates in two segments, Per Diem and Travel Nurse.
 The company provides temporary or permanent resources, including registered nurses, registered practical nurses, registered therapists, and personal support workers for public and private hospitals, medical clinics, and retirement homes.